Summer!

 Burnt Paws

-During hot days, the asphalt temperatures can reach the extreme and most pups don’t wear shoes.
+During hot days, asphalt temperatures can reach extreme levels, and most pups don’t wear shoes.
 According to the AKC, 70 degrees is the ideal temperature for most dogs.
-At an outside temperature of 86 degrees, the asphalt can register a crazy 135 degrees.
-Sidewalks are made of grey concrete and are healthier for your pup to walk on in the heat.
+At an outside temperature of 86 degrees, the asphalt can register a scorching 135 degrees.
+Sidewalks are healthier for your pup to walk on in the heat as they are composed of grey concrete which is cooler than black asphalt.
 The easiest way to measure if the ground is safe or not is to comfortably place your hand on the surface and hold it for about 10 seconds.
-Booties on your pup’s feet are an excellent way to prevent damage but only to a certain temperature.
+Booties on your pup’s feet are an excellent way to prevent damage, but only up to a certain temperature.
 Remember to keep the outside temperature, and thus the ground temperature, in mind for every outing and adventure.

 Consider Your Dog’s Breed

 A dog’s coat helps protect them from the sun and maintain homeostasis in different environments.
-Certain breeds, like poodles, poodle mixes, and shih-tzus, can be shaved in the summer with minimal to no consequence – just remember that they can still get sun burned.
-Doubled coated dogs on the other hand, should never be shaved, regardless of their thick winter-ready coats, due to alopecia and the role their coats play in temperature regulation.
-This includes breeds like Huskies, Samoyeds, etc. Brachiocephalic breeds such as Pugs, Bulldogs, Boxers, etc, (short head and snout) have difficulties breathing as it is, thus the summer heat increases their struggle.
-Finally, regardless of breed, over-exposure to the sun and heat could not only lead to heatstroke but can also permanently damage their skin and coat – their external barrier to the world.
+Certain breeds, like Poodles, Poodle mixes, and Shih Tzus, can be shaved in the summer with minimal to no consequence—just remember that they can still get sunburned.
+Double-coated dogs, on the other hand, should never be shaved, regardless of their thick, winter-ready coats, due to the risk of alopecia and the role their coats play in temperature regulation.
+This includes breeds like Huskies and Samoyeds.
+Brachycephalic breeds, such as Pugs, Bulldogs, and Boxers (characterized by their short heads and snouts), already have difficulties breathing; thus, the summer heat increases their struggle.
+Finally, regardless of breed, overexposure to the sun and heat could not only lead to heatstroke but can also permanently damage their skin and coat—their external barrier to the world.

 Fox Tails and Ticks and Burs…

-The worst part of taking your dog into nature is also nature… Whether it be hiking, camping, or even a normal walk, it good practice to always check your pup to see if they picked up anything.
-From burs to spiky plants, anything can be latched on to your pup so be sure to give them a once over when you can, to check.
-We’ve seen everything from ticks on the face to fox tails buried between the toes.
-These can lead to diseases such as lime disease, and infection, requiring amputation.
+The worst part of taking your dog into nature is, ironically, nature itself.
+Whether it be hiking, camping, or even a normal walk, it’s good practice to always check your pup to see if they picked up anything.
+From burs to spiky plants, various debris can attach to your dog, so be sure to give them a once-over when you can.
+We've encountered everything from ticks on the face to foxtails buried between the toes.
+These can lead to diseases such as Lyme disease and infections, which may require amputation.

 Car Travels